Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Corrupted Image Modeling ( )

-The enhancer takes the corrupted image $\mathcal{I}^{\text{corrupted}}$ as input.
-For the \ResPix{} visual pretext task, the enhancer is optimized by a combination of $l_1$ and $l_2$ loss for pixel regression.
-For the \RepDet{} variant, the enhancer is learned by binary cross-entropy loss for replaced visual token detection.
-The gradients of the enhancer are not back-propagated through the generator.
+For the \ResPix{} visual pretext task, the enhancer is optimized by a combination of $l_1$ and $l_2$ loss.
+For the \RepDet{} visual pretext task, the enhancer is learned by binary cross-entropy loss.
+Notice that the gradients of the enhancer are not back-propagated through the generator.
+A detailed formulation is presented in Appendix~\ref{app: training}.